 I think why we got on so well was because I was the only person in his life in Australia who valued his thinking-side.
 And what lawyer doesn’t like to feel smart?

-M’s life would be beautiful and big, like his heart- but I wouldn’t be in it.
+Max’s life would be beautiful and big just like his heart.

-I would be a doodle, he thinks about every few years when a poodle prances by or he buys a salad bowl, like the ones we sold when we first worked together.
+I would be a doodle, he thinks about every few years when a poodle prances by or he buys a salad bowl, like the ones we sold when we first met.

-M reminded me of how surprising it is- that just because people don’t necessarily belong in some parts of you, doesn’t mean they can’t fit well into others.
+And I think, for me Max was a surprising lesson of how just because people don’t necessarily belong in some parts of you, doesn’t mean they can’t fit well into others.